 If you’re looking for the best wet palette for help you for your miniature painting, here are a few things to consider:

 - Palette Size

 - Water Tight Container

 - Paper Palette Material (top layer)

 - Mold Resistance

 When it comes to the size of a wet palette, bigger is not always better.
 I find that a wet palette that is too large becomes cumbersome to work with and can be difficult to clean.
 Conversely, a small wet palette can be limiting if you’re trying to mix a lot of colors.
 So, what’s the ideal size for a miniature painter?

 In my opinion, the ideal size for a miniature painter’s wet palette is one that is around 6×9 inches.
 This is about the size of an A5 webnote book, one of my favorite EDC journals.

 This provides plenty of space to mix colors without being too large or small.
 Additionally, when it comes to the size of the watertight container, I prefer something that isn’t too big or bulky, as it becomes difficult to handle when it’s full of water.

 If you’re making your own wet palette, I recommend starting with a Half Sheet Pan with Lid.
 This size is a tad larger than I would prefer for a wet palette, but the depth is perfect.
 This is a good starting point for making a versatile and flexible DIY wet palette for most miniature painters.
+You can check out this tutorial for another instructional for making your own wet palette, too.
 For the most part, the size of a wet palette is the easiest consideration for anyone looking for a good wet palette.